Matrimonial Property SystemsAntenuptial Contracts

 Marriage Contracts in South Africa

-There are three types of matrimonial property systems in South Africa from which pre-weds can choose.
-These are marriages in community of property, marriages out of community of property, which are subject to the accrual system, and marriages out of community of property, excluding accrual.
-This is a choice that should not be made lightly as the each of the systems has different financial implications for a couple’s estate.
-The different types of marriage contracts relating to each matrimonial property system are summarised below.
+The three types of matrimonial property systems in South Africa from which pre-weds can choose are marriages in community of property, marriages out of community of property, which are subject to the accrual system, and marriages out of community of property, excluding accrual.
+Careful consideration is needed as each of the systems impacts a couple’s estate differently.

 Theuns obtained his BProc degree from the University of Pretoria and was admitted as an Attorney and Notary in 1993.
 Backed by extensive knowledge and a lifetime of experience, Theuns handles all notarial work in his firm personally.

 Tel: 086-100 7757

 Phatheka holds an LLB degree, obtained from UNISA and a National Diploma in Business Management.
 A Senior Associate and conveyancer at SSLR Inc. and in her capacity as the firm’s Notary Public, she takes care of the Notarial Work.

 Monica is a practising Attorney, Conveyancer and Notary with more than two decade’s experience behind her.
 Besides Antenuptial agreements, she specialises in legal services which can be conducted virtually.